Eight Banners: Territorial expansion

 Koxinga's rattan shield troops became famous for fighting and defeating the Dutch in Taiwan.
 After the surrender of Koxinga's former followers on Taiwan, Koxinga's grandson Zheng Keshuang and his troops were incorporated into the Eight Banners.
 His rattan shield soldiers (Tengpaiying) 藤牌营 were used against the Russian Cossacks at Albazin.

 Under the Kangxi and Qianlong emperors, the Eight Banners participated in a series of military campaigns to subdue Ming loyalists and neighboring states.
 In the Qianlong Emperor's celebrated Ten Great Campaigns, the banner armies fought alongside troops of the Green Standard Army, expanding the Qing empire to its greatest territorial extent.
 Though partly successful, the campaigns were a heavy financial burden on the Qing treasury, and exposed weaknesses in the Qing military.
 Many bannermen lost their lives in the Burma campaign, often as the result of tropical diseases, to which they had little resistance.
+In combat, while the bannermen troops could match Burmese and Vietnamese forces in open field, they were often outflanked and ambushed by the local forces.
+Furthermore, Burmese and Vietnamese war elephants terrified the horses of bannermen cavalry, leaving the banner infantry vulnerable.

 Later history

 Although the banners were instrumental in the transition from Ming to Qing in the 17th century, they began to fall behind rising Western powers in the 18th century.
-By the 1730s, the traditional martial spirit had been lost, as the well-paid Bannerman spent their time gambling and theatergoing.
+By the 1730s, Bannermen neglected their military duties, preferring to spend their salaries on gambling and entertainment.
 Subsidizing the 1.5 million men, women and children in the system was an expensive proposition, compounded by embezzlement and corruption.
 Destitution in the northeastern garrisons led many Manchu Bannermen to abandon their posts and in response the Qing government either sentenced them with penal slavery or death.

 In the 19th century, the Eight Banners and Green Standard troops proved unable to put down the Taiping Rebellion and Nian Rebellion on their own.
 Regional officials like Zeng Guofan were instructed to raise their own forces from the civilian population, leading to the creation of the Xiang Army and the Huai Army, among others.
 Along with the Ever Victorious Army of Frederick Townsend Ward, it was these warlord armies (known as yongying) who finally succeeded in restoring Qing control in this turbulent period.

 John Ross, a Scots missionary who served in Manchuria in the 19th century, wrote of the bannermen, "Their claim to be military men is based on their descent rather than on their skill in arms; and their pay is given them because of their fathers' prowess, and not at all from any hopes of their efficiency as soldiers.
 Their soldierly qualities are included in the accomplishments of idleness, riding, and the use of the bow and arrow, at which they practice on a few rare occasions each year."